 Zirconium is a soft, greyish-white malleable metal when pure, though impurities can make it hard and brittle.
-Its chemistry is very similar to hafnium, which can make them difficult to fully separate industrially.
+It is highly resistant to corrosion by agents such as acids, bases and salt water.

 The chief ore for zirconium is zircon (ZrSiO4), from which it takes its name.
 Two-thirds of the world's mining of zircon occurs in Australia and South Africa.
 The most familiar use of zirconium is in cubic zirconia (ZrO2) jewels, which are low cost yet have similar durability and visual appeal to diamond.
 They can also be made in a range of colours by doping the crystals with small amounts of other elements.
 Zirconium is also used as cladding for nuclear reactor fuels, industrial catalysis, and in medical implants such as dental implants, knee and hip replacements, and prosthetic devices.
 The most commonly used piezoelectric material is lead zirconate titanate (Pb[ZrsTi1-x]O3, PZT).